tmathmeyer/tint3/configuration.md

     batteryone
     batterytwo
 ````
-There are a few required keywords in the bar block, including:
+There are a few required properties in the bar block, including:
-* border color : # symbol followed by six digit RGB hexadecimal
-* background :  # symbol followed by six digit RGB hexadecimal
+* bordercolor : # symbol followed by six digit RGB hexadecimal
 * borderwidth : the width of the border of the bar, in pixels
 * margin : the margins of the bar (how far away from the edges is the border), in pixels
 * padding : the padding, or space between top and bottom of the letters / characters and the border, in pixels